CheronoK/Housing-Prices-Prediction/README.md

 The project also entails creating Regression models that would allow accurate prediction of the sale of prices upon being provided with the predictor variables i.e. the factors affecting housing prices.

 ## Description
+This project uses Exploratory Data Analysis to study the different factors affecting housing prices.

-This project contains 5 predictive models created using python and it's libraries.
-THe regression models include:
+This project also contains 5 predictive models created using python and it's libraries.
+The regression models include:

 i.)
 Multiple Linear Regression